On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

+The dimension extends to type-definable sets, \textit{i.e.}, bounded intersections of definable sets, by taking the infimum of the dimensions of the definable sets which appear in the intersection.
+Here, \textit{bounded} means \textit{not increasing in elementary extensions} (and so \textit{unbounded} means \textit{increasing in elementary extensions}).
+In the following, we will abuse notation and we say definable instead of interpretable.

-A strongly minimal theory, the theory of a group of finite Morley rank and of an o-minimal structure are examples of finite-dimensional theories (for o-minimal structures, we must restrict to the collection of definable sets and interpretable group quotients).
+We will need to slightly strengthen our notion of finite-dimensionality. \begin{definition} A finite-dimensional theory is said to be finite-dimensional$^{\circ}$ if it satisfies the following property: \\ Any definable group admits a connected component, i.e., a smallest definable subgroup of finite index. \end{definition} The theory of a group of finite Morley rank and of a group definable in an o-minimal structure are examples of finite-dimensional$^{\circ}$ theories.
 This model-theoretic framework is suitable for inductive reasoning when working with groups. \begin{fact}\cite[Proposition 2.3]{Wagd} Let $H\leq G$ be two type-definable groups in a finite-dimensional theory.
-If $H$ has infinite index in $G$, then $\dim(H)<\dim(G)$. \end{fact} A definable group is said to be \textit{connected} if it has no definable subgroup of finite index. \\ \\ Another remarkable property of finite-dimensional theories concerns the possibility of obtaining a definable version of Schur's Lemma. \begin{fact} (adapted from \cite{DelZ}) Let $T$ be a finite-dimensional theory.
-Let $V$ be a definable connected abelian group and $S\leq \End_{def}(V)$ an invariant, \textit{i.e.}, a bounded union of type-definable sets, and unbounded subring of definable endomorphisms.
-Suppose that $V$ is an irreducible $S$-module, i.e., every proper definable connected $S$-invariant subgroup is trivial.
-Then $T=C_{End_{def}(V)}(S)$ is a definable skew-field. \end{fact} In the following, unless explicitly stated otherwise, an irreducible module will be understood in the sense indicated above, i.e., in reference to the definable connected category.
+If $H$ has infinite index in $G$, then $\dim(H)<\dim(G)$. \end{fact} A definable group is said to be \textit{connected} if it has no proper definable subgroup of finite index. \\ Another remarkable property of finite-dimensional theories concerns the possibility of obtaining a definable version of Schur's Lemma. \begin{definition} In a finite-dimensional theory, let $V$ be a definable connected abelian group.
+We define $\End_{\text{def}}(V)$ as the ring of definable endomorphisms of $V$.
+Let $S$ be a subring of $\End_{\text{def}}(V)$; then $V$ is said to be an irreducible $S$-module if every proper definable connected $S$-invariant subgroup is trivial. \end{definition} \begin{fact} (adapted from \cite{DelZ}) Let $T$ be a finite-dimensional theory.
+Let $V$ be a definable connected abelian group and $S\leq \End_{\text{def}}(V)$ an invariant, \textit{i.e.}, a bounded union of type-definable sets, and unbounded subring of definable endomorphisms.
+Suppose that $V$ is an irreducible $S$-module.
+Then $T=C_{\End_{\text{def}}(V)}(S)$ is a definable skew-field. \end{fact} In the following, unless explicitly stated otherwise, an irreducible module will be understood in the sense indicated above, i.e., in reference to the definable connected category. \begin{definition} In a finite-dimensional$^{\circ}$ theory, let $(G,A)$ be a definable $G$-module.
+Suppose that $A$ is connected.
+We define the $G$-length of $A$, $\lg_G$, as the maximum length of a composition series of the following form: where each $A_i$ is a definable connected $G$-module such that $A_{i}/A_{i+1}$ is $G$-irreducible (in the definable connected category) for $i\in\{0,\dots,n-1\}$. \end{definition}